murray1978/emu86/README.md

   a costly switch statement will suffice.
 - typedef int (*__opcode_handler_t)(void); return type points to how far forward/backward ? to the next opcode
 - I am trying to make each opcode small in size, except the MOV one.

+Just a quick note, I am not sure when I will get backto this project